v3rse/site/source/_posts/oss-step1-git-mastery.md

 __Finally I'm done with my changes.
 Let's share it with the world__

-We've speaking of a remote repository.
+We've been speaking of a remote repository for a while now.
 After making all your feature changes you may want to share it with the rest of your team.

 You will need a `remote` for that.